 Stir General Finishes Enduro White Undercoat to reincorporate solids that have settled to the bottom of the can before and throughout the application process.

-If desired, thin with up to 15% distilled water or General Finishes Extender.
-Start by adding 5% in increments until you reach the desired consistency.
+Thinas desired with distilled water; start with 5%, increase up to 10% by volume.
+Increase open time,if needed, with up to 5% by volume of General Finishes Extender, if allowed by local regulations.
 GF Extender will improve flow and leveling and increase open time, which is helpful in dry climates.

 Apply 1-2 coats, depending on the substrate, the amount applied, and the application method.
 If you apply 1 light coat you can sand through, add another coat.
 If you apply 1 solid first coat and sand lightly, then you only need one.

 Spray application: Before spraying, strain through a medium-mesh filter.
 Spray wet films at 3-5-mil thickness.
-HVLP: 1.5mm-1.8mm spray tip, medium air cap.
+Medium air cap.
+Fluid tip sizes: Compressed air: .040, HVLP: .072 or Airless: .011-.013. medium air cap.
 Verify tip sizes with your equipment supplier.
 See our general guide for spray tip sizes.
 Keep your gun at a 90° angle, 6-8" from the surface.
 On large, flat areas, use wet, even patterns 6-8" wide.
 For narrow surfaces, reduce the fan pattern to 2-3" wide to reduce overspray.
 Overlap each pass 25% to conceal lines.
 Wear a full filter (NIOSH/MSHA approved) respiratory & eye protection and work in a ventilated space.
 Read here for more information on spraying techniques.

 Face frames on cabinets: Enduro professional products are engineered to be spray-only but can be applied successfully to cabinet face frames, edges or drawer fronts with a brush, pad or small cabinet specific 3/8" nap microfiber roller such as Whizz or AllPro brand.
 Larger areas may not level with hand application.